SaniLetchu/Todo-List/README.md

 During this project I practiced using date-fns library and Web Storage API.
 I also practiced more DOM manipulation and OOP-principles.

 Negatives:
-Poor planning lead to messy code.
+Poor planning led to messy code.